10 Principles of Stoicism

 Rule 4: Live According to Virtue (Your Unshakeable Foundation)

-Decision-making framework: Before major choices, ask yourself:
+Decision‑making framework: Before major choices, ask what the wise, courageous, fair, and self‑controlled option would be.

 Rule 5: Turn Obstacles Into Opportunities (The Ultimate Reframe)